1.5 New Website Project for Century Wharf Members

 Living in a Leasehold property carries some responsibilities in terms of respect for neighbours, sharing communal facilities and in close proximity.
 We present some advice on how to be a responsible Leaseholder.

 Your Lease – and if you are a tenant, your tenancy agreement – contains restrictions on noise.
 Loud music or any type of excessive noise in an apartment or the common areas is a breach of the Lease.
 The Lease states that you are not to play or use any musical instrument, television, radio loudspeaker, mechanical or other noise-making instrument of any kind in the apartment in such a way as causes annoyance to other residents, or to be audible outside the apartment between the hours of 11 pm and 9 am.
 If this is breached it is treated as nuisance under the terms of the lease.
-Warwick Estate Management acting on behalf of the Century Wharf RTM Company will take proceedings against any resident (Leaseholder or tenant), for alleged breach of the restrictions.
+CW Estates acting on behalf of the Century Wharf RTM Company will take proceedings against any resident (Leaseholder or tenant), for alleged breach of the restrictions.

 Moving in or out of your Apartment